Hedge Fund Vs Private Equity: All You Need To Know

 - Hedge Fund Vs Private Equity: Final Words

 Understanding Private Equity

 Private Equity is when a private company or a public company raises funds through a specific private network.
 This private network includes High Net worth and sophisticated individuals, Banks, Financial Institutions, and any other legal entity.
 However, investment in Private Equity is not open to the general public.
 There could be times when a publicly listed company might delist its public offerings and offer the same in private equity.
-The investors of Private Equity mostly get ownership in the company.
+The investors of Private Equity mostly get ownership of the company.
 Private Equity Managers manage Private Equity funds.
 These managers charge a basic fixed fee along with a percentage share in the profits of the Private Equity Investments.
-There are few Private Equity firms, acting as links between the issuing body and the investing body.
+There are few Private Equity firms acting as links between the issuing body and the investing body.

 Hedge Fund Vs Private Equity: Major Differences

 Both Hedge Funds and Private Equities are investment avenues for High Networth Individuals and Institutions.
-Although there are few major differences between them.
+Although there are a few major differences between them.
 And they are as follows:-

 Public Markets or Private Markets

-Private Equity, on the other hand directly or indirectly invests mostly in private companies.
+Private Equity, on the other hand, directly or indirectly invests mostly in private companies.
 A publicly listed company can issue additional Private Equity by diluting its own stake or by diluting publicly listed stocks.
 But except for this situation, the parking of Private Equity money takes place in a Private Company only.